9991S/HappyPlants/Software Requirements Specification_files/Software_Requirements_Specification.md

 The technology we use is:

 Backend:
--node.js / firebase
+-SpringBoot
--PostgreSQL
+-MySQL

 Frontend:
--Android with Java and XML
+-Website with HTML, Java, XML and CSS.

 IDE:
--IntelliJ and Android Studio
+-IntelliJ and VSCode

 Project Management:
 -YouTrack